Emsworth & District Motor Services

-Emsworth & District Motor Services, sometimes known as Emsworth and District Bus Company, was a bus operator based near the Hampshire and West Sussex border close to Emsworth in the United Kingdom.
+Emsworth & District Motor Services, sometimes known as the Emsworth and District Bus Company, was a bus operator based near the Hampshire and West Sussex border close to Emsworth.

-Established in 1977, it ceased in 2018 trading after its operating licence was revoked.
+Established in 1977 as solely an operator of contracted school services, running buses and coaches in a green and cream livery based on the traditional livery of dominant operator Southdown Motor Services, it ceased in 2018 trading after its operating licence was revoked.
 At the time operations ceased, it operated 18 vehicles.
 Portsmouth City Coaches took on some staff, vehicles, and the Southbourne depot.